 Elizabeth: Salt Lake City Latin course instructor

-...in one form or another for four years, and I'm passionate about sparking joy in students for the subjects that have brought me so much fulfillment, as well as granting students autonomy over their own academic passions.
-I tutor pretty much anything related to English, history, and classics, as well as test prep for the relevant segments of the ACT.
-My tutoring philosophy involves helping my students unlock their own potential and take control of...
+...a bachelor of arts in classics and comparative literature at Wellesley College in Massachusetts.
+I've been tutoring in one form or another for four years, and I'm passionate about sparking joy in students for the subjects that have brought me so much fulfillment, as well as granting students autonomy over their own academic passions.
+I tutor pretty much anything related to English, history, and classics, as well as test prep for the relevant segments of...

 Education & Certification